-The trends and issues noted in Chapter 1 reflect reality: Change in the health care environment is continuous and challenging.
-Its reality is reflected in every stage of the life cycle of the organization, as well as in its attendant survival strategies.
-Trends and issues intensify, becoming mandates for change in patient care, the setting, the administrative support.
-This affects the workers at all levels.
+Change in the healthcare environment is continuous and challenging; the trends and issues in the healthcare setting reflect the reality in every stage of the life cycle of the organization, as well as in its attendant survival strategies.
+Trends and issues intensify, becoming mandates for change in patient care, setting, and administrative support.
+This affects workers at all levels.
 Such changes consume financial and administrative resources; they have the potential of draining emotional and physical energy away from primary goals.
-Thus the managers accept the role as change agents, seeking to stabilize the organization in the face of change.
+Thus, the managers accept the role of change agent, seeking to stabilize the organization in the face of change.